hieunv0828/yocto-autobuilder2/README-Guide.md

 ```

 Before proceeding, make sure that the following is added to the
-pokybuild3 user's exports (e.g. in .bashrc), or builds will fail after
+pokybuild user's exports (e.g. in .bashrc), or builds will fail after
 being triggered:

 ```